 Frederic Chopin was a Polish French composer and pianist from the Romantic Era.

-He wrote poetry and composed at an early age.
-He inherited some musical genes from his parents as his father taught French and played the flute and violin and his mother played the piano; giving lessons to boys at the boarding house they ran.
+He was writing poetry and composing from an early age.
+He inherited some musical genes from his parents.
+His father taught French and played the flute and violin and his mother played the piano and gave lessons to boys at the boarding house they ran.

 Some say that after listening to Niccolò Paganini play the violin in 1828 Chopin composed a set of variations, Souvenir de Paganini.
 This led him to write his first Études (3 sets of solos), and perform piano concerts, receiving positive reviews.

-In 1831 Chopin went to Paris and never returned to Poland – (well this is not entirely correct as after his death Chopin’s heart was taken to Poland and placed in the church of the Holy Cross in Warsaw.)
+In 1831 Chopin travelled to Paris and never returned to Poland – (well this is not entirely correct as after his death Chopin’s heart was taken to Poland and placed in the church of the Holy Cross in Warsaw).
 Whilst in Paris he made some pretty famous friends such as Mendelssohn, Berlioz and Liszt.

 Chopin’s partner of ten years Amantine Lucile Aurore Dupin was best known by her pseudonym George Sand and also for her affairs with a number of artists.
-On his first encounter with her he exclaimed ‘what an unpleasant woman’ – He obviously changed his mind!
-She referred to him as ‘Chop Chop’, ‘Chopinet’ ‘my little grasshopper’ and ‘Monsieur Velvet-fingers’ .
+On his first encounter with her, Chopin exclaimed ‘what an unpleasant woman’ – He obviously changed his mind!
+She referred to him as ‘Chop Chop’, ‘Chopinet’ (my little grasshopper) and ‘Monsieur Velvet-fingers’.
 They eventually split up after a violent row in which Sand accused Chopin of being in love with her daughter.